 - Persistent record links

-- Dynamic citations in MLA and Chicago formats, with EasyBib export functionality
+- Dynamic citations in APA, MLA, Chicago, and Harvard formats, with EasyBib and NoodleTools export functionality

 - Searchable Support Center with valuable help materials, how-to tips, tutorials, and live help chat.